Chicago Reopening: Phase 4 of reopening for city set for Friday, Mayor Lightfoot says

-Phase 4 will allow additional business to reopen with limited capacities and COVID-19 safeguards.
+Phase 4 allows additional business to reopen with limited capacities and COVID-19 safeguards, and significantly more indoor activity, but Chicago will have some greater restrictions compared to other parts of the state.

-Indoor seating at restaurants, museums and zoos, performance venues and summer camps will all be allowed to reopen in Phase 4.
-Restaurants will be limited to 25 percent capacity for indoor dining.
+Chicago had initially been set to move to Phase 4 on July 1, but with the number of new cases declining faster than the city expected, officials decided to go ahead with the next phase Friday.

 Restore Illinois: 5-phase reopening plan by Governor Pritzker splits IL into 4 regions

-Residents are asked to continue to follow social distancing and wear a face mask as well as limiting gatherings to less than 50 people for indoor events and 100 people for outdoor events.
+Residents are asked to continue to follow social distancing and wear a face mask.

-"The service and sacrifice made by Chicagoans from every corner of our city and every walk of life has allowed us to safely reach the point where we are now," said Mayor Lightfoot.
-"It includes the incredible work done by our healthcare professionals, first responders, and essential workers who have cared for our residents and kept our city running.
-Everything we've done to meet this moment has been the direct result of the hard work and sacrifice of our residents, which has not only saved the lives of thousands of Chicagoans over these past three months, but also helped lay the groundwork for the transformative recovery that will follow."

 RELATED: Illinois Reopening: Phase 4 guidelines released by Gov. Pritzker